rks101/eglinux/README.md

 Error message on the screen is not very informative about it - ERROR 1698 - Access Denied for user 'root'@'localhost'.

 The default authentication type in mysql 8.0 is **caching_sha2_password** and this newer plugin may not load or is not available.
-One way to get around is alter database user to use earlier authentication type as mysql_native_password or .
+One way to get around is alter database user to use earlier authentication type as mysql_native_password (as in mysql-5.7) or better migrate to cashing_sha2_password for future.

-Relevant posts:
+Relevant posts on this auhentication type conundrum:
 [A Tale of Two Password Authentication plugins](https://dev.mysql.com/blog-archive/a-tale-of-two-password-authentication-plugins/)
 [change authentication methods](https://ostechnix.com/change-authentication-method-for-mysql-root-user-in-ubuntu/)
 [alter user with mysql_native_password](https://medium.com/@crmcmullen/how-to-run-mysql-8-0-with-native-password-authentication-502de5bac661)